dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 [!code-csharp[](./filters/sample/src/FiltersSample/Filters/SampleAsyncActionFilter.cs?highlight=6,8-10,13)]

 You can implement interfaces for multiple filter stages in a single class.
-For example, the <xref:microsoft.aspnetcore.mvc.filters.actionfilterattribute> class implements `IActionFilter`, `IResultFilter`, and their async equivalents.
+For example, the <xref:Microsoft.AspNetCore.Mvc.Filters.ActionFilterAttribute> class implements `IActionFilter`, `IResultFilter`, and their async equivalents.

 > [!NOTE]
 > Implement **either** the synchronous or the async version of a filter interface, not both.
 The framework checks first to see if the filter implements the async interface, and if so, it calls that.
 If not, it calls the synchronous interface's method(s).
 If you were to implement both interfaces on one class, only the async method would be called.
-When using abstract classes like <xref:microsoft.aspnetcore.mvc.filters.actionfilterattribute> you would override only the synchronous methods or the async method for each filter type.
+When using abstract classes like <xref:Microsoft.AspNetCore.Mvc.Filters.ActionFilterAttribute> you would override only the synchronous methods or the async method for each filter type.

 ### IFilterFactory

-<xref:microsoft.aspnetcore.mvc.filters.ifilterfactory> implements <xref:microsoft.aspnetcore.mvc.filters.ifiltermetadata>.
+<xref:Microsoft.AspNetCore.Mvc.Filters.Ifilterfactory> implements <xref:Microsoft.AspNetCore.Mvc.Filters.Ifiltermetadata>.
 Therefore, an `IFilterFactory` instance can be used as an `IFilterMetadata` instance anywhere in the filter pipeline.
 When the framework prepares to invoke the filter, it attempts to cast it to an `IFilterFactory`.
 If that cast succeeds, the [CreateInstance](/dotnet/api/microsoft.aspnetcore.mvc.filters.ifilterfactory.createinstance) method is called to create the `IFilterMetadata` instance that will be invoked.
 This provides a flexible design, since the precise filter pipeline doesn't need to be set explicitly when the app starts.

 You can implement `IFilterFactory` on your own attribute implementations as another approach to creating filters: